dkalpakchi/Textinator/docs/source/tutorial/creating_datasets.rst

 	    }

-A simple example Flask server is provided in the *example_texts_api* folder in the GitHub repository.
+A simple example Flask server is provided in the `example_texts_api folder in the GitHub repository <https://github.com/dkalpakchi/Textinator/tree/master/example_texts_api>`_.

 What if I really want to upload data via UI?
 ---------------------------------------------